TITLE 77: PUBLIC HEALTH

 Section 890.1220 Hot Water Supply and Distribution

 1) All equipment used for heating and storage of hot water shall bear the marking of an approved testing agency certifying that it has been tested and approved and listed as meeting the requirements of the applicable standard.
-Listing by Underwriters Laboratories, American Gas Association or National Board of Boiler and Pressure Vessel Inspectors, or the ASME Standard shall constitute evidence of conformance with these standards.
+Listing by UL, the Canadian Standards Association (CSA), or National Board of Boiler and Pressure Vessel Inspectors, or the ASME Standard shall constitute evidence of conformance with these standards.

-4) Heat exchangers using a toxic transfer fluid or having conditioning chemicals in the system shall be separated from the potable water by double wall construction.
-There shall be an air gap open to the atmosphere between the two walls.
-Where the boiler (heating chamber) operates in excess of 65 p.s.i., the requirements of subsection (a)(5) of this Section shall also apply.
+4) A hot water heat exchanger operating at or below 65 psi using a toxic transfer fluid or having conditioning chemicals in the system shall be separated from the potable water by double wall construction, with an air gap open to the atmosphere between the two walls.

-B) the heat exchanger has an air gap open to the atmosphere between the 2 walls; and
+B) the heat exchanger has an air gap open to the atmosphere between the two walls; and

 Chemicals and additives used to treat the boiler feed water in this boiler are not approved for potable water.
 The steam or hot water produced by this boiler is not potable.
 If the steam or hot water produced by this boiler is used to heat water, the water will not be considered potable if the steam and potable water are mixed.